WILD BUCK AMERICAN RYE WHISKEY

 2: GROW & HARVEST

-The growing season of rye is 120 to 150 days.
-The crop is cultivated the same way as winter and spring wheat varieties.
+Rye’s growing season is 120 to 150 days.
+It is cultivated the same way as winter and spring wheat varieties.

-We are now ready to harvest the rye using the same tools and techniques as most grain crops like wheat.
+We are now ready to harvest the rye using the same tools and techniques as we use for most grain crops, such as wheat.

 Rye Planting - Step 3 - Harvested Rye in a Bucket